Bira/octopus-carnival/_drafts/wir-dscc-wilderness-hazards.md

 of the place's lost life.
 The book says those healing surges can only be regained through an extended rest, which feels redundant but I guess means no other trick that would normally allow an early recovery can do so.

+## Final Impressions

+These hazards are generally scarier versions of the terrain we saw earlier, so they're certainly appropriate for inclusion in battles taking place in that terrain.

+And that's it for the book!
+I hope you enjoyed the reading.
+I'm trying to think of what to do next, so any suggestions are welcome.